WPoelman/qwanqwa/README.md

 # Access Languoid info using whatever ID you have
 nl1 = lm.get('nl', key_type=LanguoidID.BCP_47_CODE)
 nl2 = lm.get('nld', key_type=LanguoidID.ISO_639_3_CODE)
-# The `guess` method tries all known key types, be careful though
+# The `guess` method tries all known official key types,
-# since this can result in unexpected results.
+# be careful though since this can result in unexpected results.
 nl3 = lm.guess('dut') # Happens to be ISO_639_2B

 # In this case, these will give the same Languoid